Since 2015, we have cultivated a sustained relationship with Peruvian and Chilean artisans to create leather belts and cow horn buckles.

 As a result, we get a smooth, firm, and durable buckle.
 Given that cow horn is a 100% natural material, each buckle is unique in its coloring and tones.

 The use of cow horn to make buttons and accessories is a very old trade in Latin America.
-For this small-scale production, horns are not expressly obtained for craftwork—rather, it recovers a material that would otherwise be wasted.
+In this small-scale production, horns are not expressly obtained for craftwork.
+Rather, a material that would otherwise be wasted is recovered.

 This trade has been the work of generations of artisans who have perfected the responsible treatment of this material.